Russian long-term forecast sees oil price flat in real terms

 The government forecast slashed the expected rate of economic growth to 2.5 percent from 4 percent, indicating that oil prices need not only to be high, but to keep rising, for Russia's resource-dependent economy to prosper.

-The growth downgrade comes even though Russia slightly increased its forecast of average oil production to 520-525 million tonnes per year (10.44-10.54 million barrels per day) over the period.
+The growth downgrade comes even though Russia slightly increased its forecast of average oil production to 520-525 million tonnes (1.1023 ton) per year (10.44-10.54 million barrels per day) over the period.

 The upward revision was based on the assumption that Russia would produce more hard-to-recover "tight oil" than previously expected.